 Donna Dahl is a speaker/trainer whose presentations, both enlightening and inspirational, have taken her through various parts of North America including Mexico.

 Fees for Donna’s seminars and workshops are available upon request.
-Please note also that her fees have been posted in the member’s area.
-Allow 90 days for bookings.

 Contact Donna for speaking engagements here.

 In addition, she is rapidly gaining recognition internationally for her unique approach to personal coaching and her popular hands-on workshops for Twitter Beginners.
 Her coaching has attracted international attention as a co-author in the fourth book of The Change Book Series.
 Also, she is delighted to work with authors through a special workshop she has developed for writer’s conferences and writing groups.
 The workshop involves participating in social media and other self-promotion activities.
 The emphasis in this workshop is on Twitter and it goes well with publishing in the digital eBook revolution.

 Donna, whose experience includes newspaper reporting, self-publishing, off- and on-line journalism, ghost writing, and coaching entrepreneurs, is a trained Farrow Memory Speaker and an advocate for what she calls neuro-exercise.
 She has been honoured with significant recognition for her work in support of small independent business and she is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.
 She and her husband, Ron, enjoy travelling, sharing stories about their adventures and taking life in big bites.
 They once did around the world in 52 days.

 Donna is presently available to present to present online at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.

 She is comfortable with creating a tailor-made workshop designed to support your objectives